Divyu004/Face-Detection/README.md

 # Face-Detection
-This project detects faces using OpenCV &amp; other libraries of python.
+This project detects faces by using CV2 & python.